A representation of range decreasing group homomorphisms

 \section{Background and results}

-A Lie group $G$ is called locally exponential if it possesses a $C^{\infty}$ exponential map $\exp _G: \fg \to G$, where $\fg$ is the Lie algebra of $G$, such that there exists an open neighborhood of $\zero \in \fg$ that is mapped diffeomorphically onto an open neighborhood of $\one \in G$ \cite[Section IV.1]{towards}.
-For $C^k$ maps in the Michal-Bastiani sense between open subsets of locally convex spaces, refer to \cite[Section I.2]{towards}.
-For $C^k$ maps in the sense of Fr\'echet differentiability between open subsets of Banach spaces, see \cite[Section 2.3]{amr}.
+A Lie group $G$ is called locally exponential if it admits a $C^{\infty}$ exponential map $\exp _G\colon \fg \to G$, where $\fg$ is the Lie algebra of $G$, that maps an open neighborhood of $\zero \in \fg$ diffeomorphically onto an open neighborhood of $\one \in G$ \cite[Section IV.1]{towards}.
+For the topological degree of continuous maps between compact connected oriented manifolds of the same dimension, we refer to \cite[Section 5.1]{hi}.